 The picturesque beauty of the Dee Valley has been a source of inspiration to artists, poets and writers for centuries.
-To continue with this tradition, the Our Picturesque Landscape project is hosting four literary themed Artist Residencies in 2021, and we are delighted to announce the artists who will be working with us:
+To continue with this tradition, the Our Picturesque Landscape project has hosted four literary themed Artist Residencies in 2021, and we are delighted to share the artists who have worked with us:

 Hywel Griffiths is a poet and geographer in the Department of Geography and Earth Sciences, Aberystwyth University.
 He has won the chair and crown competitions in the National Eisteddfod and his most recent collection – Llif Coch Awst – won the Wales Book of the Year Poetry category.
 His academic interests include the relationships between people and landscape, flooding and river processes and art-science collaborations.

 Hywel has worked to create a virtual poetry tour of the Dee Valley, including poems inspired by six locations around the locality.
 Keep an eye out for the QR codes on your next visit.